 What is literature?
 It’s the beautiful total of our human ambitions.
 Bob Dylan captured them.

 So, what is literature?
 It’s a question a lot of people are asking themselves this morning, as the news that Bob Dylan has won the Nobel Prize for Literature begins to seep in.
-The short answer is it is a lot of things; the long answer is that literature is everything.
+The short answer is literature is a lot of things; the long answer is that it is everything.
 It’s who we are as a people.
 It’s the attempt to transmit the mysteries of consciousness and the impossibility of interaction with other conscious beings into a form we can understand.
 It’s translating the divine, even in the most secular sense.
 It’s hard to argue, then, that Bob Dylan didn’t do just that.

 Through the years, he got grizzled and weird, more of a punchline for some people than a living and breathing artist.
 He retreated away from the voice of a generation nonsense, which he never embraced, and became more fully the animal he always was: the champion, and the channel, of America’s musical heritage.
 He pulled from all the traditions, paying homage to its diversity, from hollers of West Virginia to the spirituals of the enslaved to the hobo songs echoing throughout an endless and always receding west, the most beautiful and enduring image of America.
-He became like putting on every Alan Lomax recording at once, filtered through that increasingly raspy, but still sly and probing, gristle of a voice.
+He became like putting on every Alan Lomax recording at once, filtered through that sly and probing gristle of a voice.

 It’s hard to argue, for me, that the man who embodied the finest and most contradictory creative traditions of such a difficult and pained and faltered and flawed and impossible and gracious land couldn’t at least be considered for the Prize.